Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 Now it’s time for me to add grief and loss to my coaching specialties.
 Or rather, to name it publicly, since it’s been there all along.

 As I write this, I can feel my heart saying Yes!
 I’m tearing up thinking of the joy of helping you through a foggy patch, and for the pain of where you might be in this moment.
 I want to help you find your solid ground.
 It’s there.

 A Little Encouragement for You and What’s Next

 It doesn’t have to be so hard.
 You don’t have to be alone with that confusing time.
 Loss doesn’t have to be a heart-break.
 There’s heart-broken, and there’s heart broken open.
 Let’s talk about the difference.

 I provide a safe container where you feel understood.
 And I can help you piece things together to live into the person you’re now becoming.

 Val has a way of creating a comfortable space, and at the same time, really taking you to the limit to unleash your fullest potential.”

 Counseling or Coaching for Grief?

 If you’re in the acute stage of grief after a death (especially of a spouse or child), a bereavement counselor or group is often the best next step.
 It’s just time to deal with the shock and coping with getting through each day.

-When you’re ready to think about things like who you’re now becoming, or evolving spiritual beliefs, or what’s next in your life, or how to simply find a new kind of grounding, that’s where I can come in.
+When you’re ready to think about things like who you’re now becoming, or your evolving spiritual beliefs, or what’s next in your life, or how to simply find a new kind of grounding, that’s where I can come in.